Why was CSF created and by whom?

 Who submits grants?
 How many are awarded per year?

 Typically, grant applications are submitted by teachers or the District, but any parent, student or community member may submit an application.
 The number awarded each year varies, depending on the number of applications submitted, whether proposed grants meet CSF’s grant criteria, and the cost of the proposed grants.
-On average, about 10-15 grants are awarded each year at a collective cost of about $150,000.
+On average, about 10-15 grants are awarded each year.

 Is CSF the same as the Horace Greeley Scholarship Fund?
 Is CSF part of the PTA?